Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 Optionally, separately order and integrate the Allocator service for matchmaking-based server assignment; which is "not included by default" and "must be ordered separately."

-Because GameFabric uses Agones, game server lifecycle management relies on the Agones SDK — A Google-owned "open-source" project maintained for free by a community of developers, not by GameFabric.
-Meaning GameFabric are dependent Google's willingness to update the open source project based on external developer's maintenace.
-The Agones SDK provides client libraries for C++, C#, Go, Rust, and a REST API.
-The Agones SDK only handles server lifecycle management (Ready, Allocate, Shutdown) — it does not assist with containerization, deployment, or any game engine-specific workflow.
+Because GameFabric uses Agones, game server lifecycle management relies on the Agones SDK.
+The SDK provides client libraries for C++, C#, Go, Rust, and a REST API.
+The Agones SDK handles server lifecycle management (Ready, Allocate, Shutdown) -- it does not assist with containerization, deployment, or any game engine-specific workflow.

-Unreal Engine developers should note that creating dedicated game servers typically requires building Unreal Engine from Source, a process known for taking hours and frequently failing.
+Unreal Engine developers should note that creating dedicated game servers typically requires building Unreal Engine from Source, a process known to take several hours.
 GameFabric does not provide a solution to bypass this step.
 Of note, Edgegap is the sole provider that enables developers to skip this process entirely through its Docker Extension for Unreal, allowing game servers to be added in minutes instead of hours.

 GameFabric promotes its Terraform provider and API-first approach.
-However, it is important to understand what this implies: the game studio itself is responsible for managing game server infrastructure, clusters, scaling policies, patching, and configuration as code.
+However, this means the game studio itself is responsible for managing game server infrastructure, clusters, scaling policies, patching, and configuration as code.
 As detailed in this analysis of Agones' total cost of ownership, running and managing Agones-based infrastructure requires deep Kubernetes expertise and is likely to require at least one full-time dedicated infrastructure engineer.
 This stands in contrast to a fully managed platform where game developers deploy on-demand without managing fleets, clusters, or infrastructure.

 Products